33 Point Invasion

 White plays at to avoid Black playing at the same point. is one usual continuation.

 Usually crawling along the 2nd line is bad, but is important to prevent Black turning here in sente.
-White should resist the temptation to continue crawling at a.
-Every extra point white takes, is far less valuable than the outside strength that Black takes.
+White often continues with another crawl at 'a', a play that used to be considered bad.

-This result is regarded as good for Black locally, but is often White's best choice, nonetheless.
+This result is regarded as good for Black locally, but was historically considered White's best choice.

 Black wants sente